Article

 In addition, under the Arrangement Concerning Mutual Assistance in Court-ordered Interim Measures in Aid of Arbitral Proceedings by the Courts of the Mainland and of the HKSAR, a party to arbitral proceedings in Hong Kong can apply for interim measures such as preservation of assets and evidence from the Mainland courts any time before the arbitral award is made.
 This is the first arrangement that Mainland China has signed with another jurisdiction concerning mutual assistance in interim measures in aid of arbitration, which was previously not available in Mainland China.

-Further, on 27 November 2020, Hong Kong and Mainland China entered into the supplemental arrangement concerning mutual enforcement of arbitral awards.
-This arrangement not only allows the Mainland courts to order post-award interim measures for the arbitral awards made in Hong Kong, but also permits an award winner in Hong Kong to apply for parallel enforcement in Mainland China when enforcement proceedings in Hong Kong are not particularly successful.
+Further, by virtue of the Supplemental Arrangement Concerning Mutual Enforcement of Arbitral Awards between the Mainland and the HKSAR, Mainland courts can order post-award interim measures for the arbitral awards made in Hong Kong but also permits an award winner in Hong Kong to apply for parallel enforcement in Mainland China.

 Conclusion

-Hong Kong offers parties a transparent and user-friendly platform.
-Its recognized judicial system and exclusive mutual arrangements with Mainland China further strengthen its position worldwide as the ideal place for parties to resolve disputes particularly in light of the increase in cross-border relations between the East and West, in particular when the dispute involves Mainland Chinese entities or assets in Mainland China.
+Hong Kong's unique status under the "One Country, Two Systems" regime, recognized common law legal system and exclusive judicial mutual arrangements with Mainland China makes it the ideal place for parties to resolve international disputes, particularly in light of the increase in cross-border trade and investment between the East and West.

 For further information on how Withers can help ensure the inclusion of a proper dispute resolution mechanism in cross-border transactions and/or resolution of international commercial disputes, please do not hesitate to contact us.